anaclumos/extracranial/posts/2022-09-14-brane/en.md

 But sadly, Google's hidden goal is to disarm and bypass URL-based adblocking technologies.
 [Related Thread](https://news.ycombinator.com/item?id=24274968).

-## 🦠 Problem 5.
+## 🦠 Issue 5.
 What if it gets malicious code?

 A perfectly fine code on GitHub can suddenly become an attacking code in NPM.
 For example, UAParser.js, a popular library marking 40M+ monthly downloads, once got hacked and distributed malicious codes.